 We were seeing lots of radishes, so we did some research and wrote a fact sheet on them.
 The goal was to get people to think a little differently about radishes and to eliminate food waste.

 Radishes aren’t just those familiar little red vegetables.
 They can also be pink, white, purple, and black.
 Some varieties can grow to 100 pounds or more.
 I had some watermelon radishes that were beautiful.
 They were green on the outside and bright red in the center—looking just like a tiny watermelon—but with a sharp flavor.

 Other varieties that you can seek out are Daikon and Black Radishes.
 Daikon radishes look like white carrots.
 Black radishes are about the size of potatoes and have a coal-colored outside with a white inside.

-The common round red radish with a white center can be found in most grocery stores year round.
+The common round red radish with a white center can be found in most grocery stores year-round.
 When buying radishes, choose those with smooth skin and bright colors.
-If there are attached tops, they should be green and fresh looking.
-Store them in an open plastic bag in the refrigerator and use within one to two weeks.
+If there are attached tops, they should be green and fresh-looking.
+Store them in an open plastic bag in the refrigerator and use them within one to two weeks.
 Radishes don’t store well with the leafy greens left on, so cut the tops off.
 Radishes do not freeze well.

 The taste of raw radishes has been described as “peppery” or “bitey”.
 When they are cooked the flavor tends to mellow and become sweeter.

 Most people don’t think about cooking them, but they are a root vegetable and can be prepared similar to potatoes or carrots.

 As you’re making oven-roasted or grilled veggies, add in a few radishes for a change.
 They can also be added to your favorite stir-fry recipe.